SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 PSEP aims to be the principal international journal for publication of high quality, original papers in the branches of engineering concerned with the safety of industrial processes and the protection of the environment.

-Papers showing how research results can be used in process engineering design, and accounts of experimental or theoretical research work bringing new perspectives to established principles, highlighting unsolved problems or indicating directions for future research, are particularly welcome.
-Contributions that deal with new developments in safety or environmental aspects of plant or processes and that can be given quantitative expression are encouraged.
-The journal is especially interested in papers that extend the boundaries of traditional engineering.
+Papers that deal with new developments in safety or environmental aspects, demonstrating how research results can be used in process engineering design and practice, are particularly encouraged.
+Experimental or theoretical research work bringing new perspectives to established principles, highlighting unsolved problems or indicating directions for future research will also be considered.
+The journal is especially interested in contributions that extend the boundaries of traditional engineering as well as in multidisciplinary papers.

 Core topic areas: